giladlotan/itpmssd/Week_5/README.md

 #### Assignments

+_Technical_
+- Go over the last part of the Network Analysis notebook from class.
+Answer the following two questions (short, 1-2 paragraphs for each question):
+1. Take a look at the series of code blocks below.
+The same action is taken on our class graph over a number of iterations.
+Explain what's going on here.

+2. Describe what happens in the end.
+Do you have an explanation for why this would happen to the graph?
+What's the significance?

 _Reading for Next Week_
 - I strongly recommend buying/borrowing a copy of Robert Weiss, “Learning from Strangers” to read through.
 There's a copy on the floor that I donated to the library.
 Get a sense for interviewing techniques.